Did you get a new boa constrictor, and you’re wondering about its age?

-As an owner, age is important to know for this reason and for others.
+As an owner, age is important for this reason and others.

 Common illnesses change as they age, so it’s important to know what to watch out for.

-But a lot of people don’t know how to age a boa constrictor.
+But many people don’t know how to age a boa constrictor.

 We’re here to help with this guide on how to tell the age of a boa constrictor.